Watch breaking news videos and read news updates about Investments on investmentnews.com

 Mutual fund industry enjoying a burst of wheeling and dealing

-5 years after last mutual fund merger mania, the lesson remains: Grow, and grow some more
+Five years after the last bout of mutual fund merger mania, the lesson remains: Grow, and then grow some more.

 The regulatory hits keep coming for LPL Financial